Outdoor Activities in the St. Augustine Area

 Nature Lovers, Fishermen and Birders Flock to St. Augustine and Its Beaches

 A visit to Anastasia State Park is a beautiful way to start the day and provides abundant opportunities for bird watching.
-Located just one and a half miles from downtown St. Augustine off State Scenic Highway A1A (Anastasia Blvd.), the park features five miles of wide beach bordered by sand dunes, and a lagoon surrounded by rich tidal marshes.
+Located just one-and-a-half miles from downtown St. Augustine off State Scenic Highway A1A (aka Anastasia Boulevard), the park features five miles of wide beach bordered by sand dunes, and a lagoon surrounded by rich tidal marshes.
 Expect to see great blue heron, little blue heron, tri-colored heron and green heron.
 Snowy and great egrets can also be spotted, as well as the white ibis, wood stork and roseate spoonbill.
-Along the shore you'll see gulls, sandpipers, willets, terns, pelicans and sanderlings.
+Along the shore you’ll see gulls, sandpipers, willets, terns, pelicans and sanderlings.
 Late morning presents raptors like the red-shouldered hawk, bald eagle and osprey.
 The marshes and sea meadows also boast a varied bird population as well as further back in the coastal hammock and along the campground roadside.

 As you leave the park, keep your eyes peeled for the St. Augustine Alligator Farm Zoological Park – it’s just across A1A.
 No need for binoculars at this rookery; close encounters are guaranteed.
 The birds build their nests just feet above the boardwalk, knowing the alligators below will protect them by discouraging dangerous tree-climbing predators such as raccoons, opossums and snakes.
 These birds show little fear of people and often perch in trees and shrubs at eye level.
 Look to the large live oaks to the north and east of the swamp for nesting great egrets, and in the treetops for wood storks.
 The lower elderberry bushes host snowy egrets, tri-colored herons, little blue herons, roseate spoonbills and cattle egrets.